sebastian-mora/ruse_website/blogs/ecs-attack-methods/index.md

 ### Privileged Container

-In the case that you have permissions to deploy tasks but don't have access to a privileged role, you can deploy a privileged container to an EC2 worker.
+In the case that you have permission to deploy tasks but don't have access to a privileged role, you can deploy a privileged container to an EC2 worker.
 While there are many methods you could use, the most simple is deploying a privileged container and mounting the docker socket from the host's filesystem.
 This will allow you to interact with containers running on the host as well as create your docker deployments to access the file system.

 First, create a new task definition.
-Specify a new volume and set the Source path to “/var/run/docker.sock” this references the docker socket on the host instance.
+Specify a new volume and set the Source path to “/var/run/docker.sock” This references the docker socket on the host instance.
 Now in the container configuration, add a new Mount Point and set the source volume to the new volume and the Container Path to /var/run/docker.sock.
 Now once you access the container you will be able to use the docker cli normally.

 To get a root shell on the host I recommend using this command.